Episcopal Diocese of Colombia: History

-The most important temple in the diocese is that of San Alban, inaugurated on Easter in 1958.
+The most important church in the diocese is that of San Alban, inaugurated on Easter in 1958.

 In the early 1960s it became apparent to Bishop Gooden that the ministry had to be extended nationally if further growth of the church was to be achieved.
 On April 13, 1961, the bishop celebrated the first mass in Spanish in Barranquilla.
 Ten days later, he officiated at a baptism in Spanish in Cali.
-The English-speaking missionaries who entered Colombia could do so under the condition that they minister pastorally only to foreigners.
+The English-speaking missionaries who entered Colombia could do so under the condition that they minister only to foreigners.

 In 1963 the Episcopal Diocese of Colombia was erected.
-Colombia was cut off from the missionary district of Panama and the Canal Zone.
+Colombia split from the missionary district of Panama and the Canal Zone.

 At that time the membership of the diocese was, in a very high percentage, foreign, speaking 99 percent in English.

 The first diocesan convention of the Diocese of Colombia was presided over by Bishop David Reed in Barranquilla between May 18 and 20, 1964.
 In this convention, Bishop Reed outlined the objectives of his ministry: to create a strongly pastoral church, to make a Colombian church in Spanish, to be an ecumenical church, to participate in God's world mission, to trust in the laity for the exercise of a vanguard ministry in social work.
 The first Colombian priest, Oscar Pineda Suárez, is ordained in Guayaquil, Ecuador, by Bishop Reed, in 1964.
 The first Colombian deacon was Samuel Pinzón Gil.

 The process of indigenization of the church was achieved gradually.
 In 1965, the diocese had five North American priests, one British and two Colombians.
 In 1969 there were six Colombian priests, four North Americans and one Spaniard.
 Foreign membership had dropped to 65 percent.

+The Diocese's Trinity Foundation is funded in part by Episcopal Relief & Development.